mx7h/Voice-Agent-POC/docs/api-routes.md

 ---

-## 4. Session Routes
+## 5. Sessions

-Sessions represent one active restaurant ordering conversation.
+A session represents one restaurant-ordering conversation.
+The same `sessionId` is used by the frontend, Redis cart, LiveKit room, and voice agent.

 ### Create a session